tleonhardt/Python_Interface_Cpp/README.md

 For information on getting all of the necessary prerequisites installed, see [Prerequisites for Running Example Code](https://github.com/tleonhardt/Python_Interface_Cpp/blob/master/Prerequisites.md).

-For info on who to build and run each particular example, see the **Readme.md** in the example directory.
+For info on how to build and run each particular example, see the **Readme.md** in the example directory.